 There is a big difference between using medical marijuana for short-term versus long-term purposes.
 Short-term use generally refers to taking marijuana for a specific medical condition, such as pain relief from surgery or cancer treatment.
 Long-term use typically means using marijuana daily for an extended period, often for chronic conditions like anxiety or depression.

 While there is still much debate over whether or not medical marijuana is addictive, most experts agree that it is much less likely to be addictive when used for short-term purposes.
 This is because addiction generally occurs when someone uses a substance regularly over an extended period and begins to develop a dependence on it.
 When used for short-term purposes, however, medical marijuana is typically only used until the individual’s symptoms improve and they no longer need it.
+Also, given that there are many different options for consuming it as it is available in different forms, there are specific dosages assigned for each.
+Visiting a dispensary littleton (or elsewhere) and purchasing cannabis in the form of your choice at a specific dosage is likely to help.
+Sticking to the dosage and time period specified for use is important to make sure it is being consumed responsibly.

 There are some risks associated with the long-term use of medical marijuana, however.
 These risks include developing tolerance (needing to use more and more of the drug to get the same effect) and withdrawal symptoms (experiencing uncomfortable symptoms when stopping use).
 However, these risks are generally considered to be low when compared to other substances, such as alcohol or drugs like opioids.